 Mr B S E Freshwater.
-Aged 64 - Joined the Board in December 1971 with primary responsibility for the Group's finances.
+Aged 65 - Joined the Board in December 1971 with primary responsibility for the Group's finances.
 In July 1976 he was appointed Managing Director and, additionally, became Chairman in July 1980.

-Mr D Davis.
-Aged 77 - Previously a partner in Cohen Arnold, the Group's consulting accountants.
+Mr D Davis.Aged 78 - Previously a partner in Cohen Arnold, the Group's consulting accountants.
 He relinquished his partnership in 1971 in order to devote more time to his numerous business and other interests.
 He has been a non-executive Director of the Company since December 1971.

 Mr S I Freshwater.
-Aged 61 - Directs the Group's operations in the USA and also has responsibility for the Group's UK sales division.
+Aged 62 - Directs the Group's operations in the USA and also has responsibility for the Group's UK sales division.
 He has been a Director of the Company since January 1986.

-Mr R E Freshwater Aged 42 - He is currently pursuing an academic career and lectures to graduate students.
+Mr R E Freshwater Aged 43 - He is currently pursuing an academic career and lectures to graduate students.
 He is an actual and a potential beneficiary of trusts and a trustee of certain other trusts with substantial holdings of the Company's equity.
+He was appointed to the board in 2010.

-Mr A M Freshwater Aged 41 - He is resident in the UK and sits as an Arbitrator in complex commercial disputes.
+Mr A M Freshwater Aged 42 - He is resident in the UK and sits as an Arbitrator in complex commercial disputes.
 He is a potential beneficiary of trusts and a trustee of certain other trusts with substantial holdings of the Company's equity.
+He was appointed to the board in 2010.